 At Watt&Veke, the home is our stage, the sofa an amphitheatre and lighting the play.
 We are always on the lookout for the latest lighting innovations in terms of trends, design and decoration – and always striving to make your everyday life a little brighter and more comfortable.
 We have a great deal of knowledge about authentic lighting, and quite simply know what distinguishes one beautifully illuminated environment from another.

-Watt&Veke was founded in 1998 by Monika Lindström in Eskilstuna, city of lamps.
+Watt&Veke was founded in 1998 by Monika Lindström.
 Monika’s ambition was to create new, atmospheric environments using light to produce more than just illumination.
 We still work today in that same spirit, creatively combining inspiration, innovation, technology and manufacturing with the home, and above all with your experience in focus.

 Watt & Veke's purchasing process